m-attila/simple_actor/README.md

 ## Scheduling messages

-In the crate there is a scheduler mechanism, it can work together with those actors, which can receive messages.
+In this crate there is a scheduler service, which can work together with those actors can receive messages.
 The [`MessageScheduler`](struct@crate::MessageScheduler) periodically sends messages into the actor which belongs to the scheduler.
-One message actor may has more than one schedulers.
+A message actor can have more schedulers at a time.

  ### Example